VisualDudek/just-system/README.md

 - [gh](https://github.com/casey/just)

 ## useful concepts
 - [working dir](https://just.systems/man/en/working-directory.html) - how to run recipe in dir which `just` was invoked.
+You can also everride the working directory.